Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 The robust implementation of Scan to BIM requires careful coordination between hardware and software, which must be overseen by skilled professionals.
 The hardware components in this are different variations of the scanning equipment, ranging from static terrestrial laser scanners to mobile mapping systems.
 There are several options to choose from when it comes to laser scanning hardware, with each category offering its own balance of speed, accuracy, and mobility.

-As for the software ecosystem, it includes a number of specialized tools for different goals, including:
+The software ecosystem includes a number of specialized tools for different goals, including:

 - Extraction of features and object recognition to identify and classify building elements in the point cloud.